 Akanani is a Tsonga word meaning “let us build together”.
 It was previously known as the Street Ministry and started its work with the adult homeless communities of the inner city in 1997.

 Akanani works mostly with Street Homelessness, referring to those who are economically, situational, chronically and ‘near’ homeless.
-We have five programmes: Drop-in Centre, Outreach, Job Preparation, Victim Empowerment and Advocacy.
+We have the following programmes and services:

 At the drop-in centre we provide counselling, food and toiletry parcels, psycho-social support, clothing, as well as referrals to other service providers.
 Various workshops, such as health talks and gender programmes are offered regularly at Akanani.